-Warning: Do not damage the vehicle chassis (also called frame or undercarriage) during installation.
+Warning: Do not damage the vehicle chassis during installation.
 Check with the vehicle manufacturer to make sure the planned welds and bolts are in acceptable areas.

-- Components must be bolted to brackets welded to the pump compartment frame, or bolted directly to the pump compartment frame. - Allow enough clearance for routine maintenance, including clearance for checking oil, adding oil, adjusting pressure, changing filters, cleaning screens or opening drain valves. - The compressor must be horizontal, with its drive angle matched to the PTO. (see Figure 41) - The sump (oil/air reservoir) can be mounted at the same level as the compressor, or below it.
-If the sump (oil level) must be mounted above the compressor (12 inches maximum) above the base of the air inlet, contact Waterous for the correct check valve to prevent compressor flooding.
-(Refer to Figure 5) - The sump must be vertical, level, and in the proper orientation.
-Any extension to the sight glass must be straight and level. - The oil sight glass must be visible after all the components are installed so oil level can be monitored easily. - The heat exchanger (cooler) must be installed horizontally, with the drain at the lowest point. - To prevent damage to hydraulic and air lines, or accidentally disconnecting them, run them along the support beams of the pump compartment whenever possible, bundled with cable ties or other fasteners. - Wires, hoses, or tubing that passes through metal, such as a compartment panel, must have a protective bushing or shield around the edge of the hole to protect against abrasion. - To make troubleshooting easier, use colored air hoses as supplied, and shown on the air schematic. - Labeling the lines is strongly recommended.
+- Components must be bolted to brackets welded to the pump compartment frame, or bolted directly to the pump compartment frame. - Allow enough clearance for routine maintenance, including clearance for checking oil, adding oil, adjusting pressure, changing filters, cleaning screens or opening drain valves. - The pump/compressor module must be horizontal, with its drive angle matched to the PTO. - The sump (oil/air reservoir) can be mounted at the same level as the compressor, or below it.
+If the sump must be mounted above the compressor (12 inches maximum), contact Waterous for the correct check valve to prevent compressor flooding. - The sump must be in the proper orientation.
+Any extension to the sight glass must be straight and level. - The oil sight glass must be visible after all the components are installed so oil level can be monitored easily. - The heat exchanger must be installed horizontally, with the drain at the lowest point. - To prevent damage to hydraulic and air lines, or accidentally disconnecting them, run them along the support beams of the pump compartment whenever possible, bundled with cable ties or other fasteners. - Wires, hoses, or tubing that passes through metal, such as a compartment panel, must have a protective bushing or shield around the edge of the hole to protect against abrasion. - To make troubleshooting easier, use colored air hoses as supplied, and shown on the air schematic. - Labeling the lines is strongly recommended.